d33dler/asteroids-2d/3_asteroids/README.md

 of what changes can  DeltasData apply with DeltasDevice on the app (game).
 This also allows further abstraction for expanding the applet eith a dispatcher coordinating which module would be changed and each module having it’s own version of a “DeltaDevice” and the injectChanges method here would first call by some reference for the apropiate “DeltaDevice” .
+Any new packet type can implement DeltasData and include specific values which are injected to different applet units.

-ClientConnection.class - similar in behaviour to User.class,  but adapted to the host's demands;
+ClientConnection.class - similar in behaviour to User.class,  but adapted to the host's demands.
+The server communicates with the each client through an instance of this class.
+It runs on two threads which concurrently read from and send data to the user with preset intervals.

 GamePlayDeltas.class & ConfigData.class both are used to relay different types of states.

 ### Util